cahlchang/trunecord/README.md

 5. Click **"Load unpacked"** and select the extracted extension folder
 6. You should see the Trunecord icon appear in your Chrome toolbar

+> ℹ️ Ensure the extension reports version **1.3.3** in `chrome://extensions/`.
+The Go client performs a handshake and will refuse older builds.

 ### Step 3: Start the Local Client

 #### Option A: Download Pre-built Binary (Recommended)